lactop/xbackup-tool/README.md

 * `clean` column denotes how old copies should be cleaned up.
 * `rcync_options` column is extra options for rsync.

-See full specification for details.
+See detailed specification in link below.

 2. Run backup-tool:
 ```